Bob Peck, Mountainwater FilmsSuggested Itineraries

 The Blue Ridge Mountains are a hidden haven for music lovers thanks to unique styles passed down through the generations.
-Inspired by a melting pot of Old World immigrants and Native American cultures, the region’s mountain music attracts visitors worldwide.
-Let us help you plan a trip to some of the most unique spots along the Blue Ridge Music Trails within the Blue Ridge National Heritage Area. the truly unique Immerse yourself in this vibrant community that pays homage to the past and embraces the future; explore Haywood County with tips from our Blue Ridge Music Trails.
+Inspired by a melting pot of Old World immigrants and Native American cultures, the region’s mountain music draws visitors from around the world.
+Let us help you plan a trip to some of the most unique spots along the Blue Ridge Music Trails within the Blue Ridge National Heritage Area.

 Haywood County